sefinek/UFW-AbuseIPDB-Reporter/README.md

 # 🛡️ UFW AbuseIPDB Reporter
-A utility designed to analyze UFW logs and report IP addresses blocked by the firewall to the [AbuseIPDB](https://www.abuseipdb.com) database.
+An integration tool designed to analyze UFW logs and report IP addresses blocked by the firewall to the [AbuseIPDB](https://www.abuseipdb.com) database.
-To prevent excessive reporting of the same IP address within a short period, the tool uses a temporary cache file to track previously reported IP addresses.
+To prevent excessive reporting of the same IP address within a short time period, the tool uses a temporary cache file to track previously reported IP addresses.

 ⭐ If you like this repository or find it useful, I'd greatly appreciate it if you could give it a star.
 Many thanks!
 Also, check this out: [sefinek/Cloudflare-WAF-To-AbuseIPDB](https://github.com/sefinek/Cloudflare-WAF-To-AbuseIPDB)